Inquiry Project Final

 Step 5

-For step 5, we will be creating a whiteboard animation to show what we have learned.
+For step 5, we will be creating a whiteboard animation presentation to show what we have learned.
 The whiteboard animation will be our summary resource to show our learning.

 Making a whiteboard animation on Canva premium is something new to us.
 We hope to develop new skills in regards to video making and editing.
-We will be making sure to include the principles of multimedia learning since we will be having both visuals and a voice over.
+We will be making sure to include the principles of multimedia learning since we will be having different visuals and a voice over.

 Our goal for this step is to combine all the information we have learned over the last few steps, reflect, and answer our question from step 1 on self diagnosing.